marcopennekamp/lore/spec/03-multi-functions.md

 ---

-The most obvious example is invoking a **"super"** function of some other, more specialized function.
+*Example.* The most obvious example is invoking a **"super"** function of some other, more specialized function.
 Here is the basic pattern:

 ```
 // Assuming A1 < A and A2 < A.